Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 and then grows to the target number of nodes specified.
 You can query the pools in your account with the `pool list` command and any resize errors will be displayed.
-You can also query this information using Azure Portal or Azure Batch Explorer.
+You can also query this information using Azure Portal or Batch Labs.
 If it appears that the resize error was transient, you can try to issue `pool resize` to begin the pool grow or shrink process again, or alternatively you can opt to recreate the pool.